Amansingh-afk/Amansingh-afk/README.md

 <br />

-hi, i'm Aman Singh, a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm Aman Singh, a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

+- :computer: I'm currently working on MERN Stack
+- :hourglass_flowing_sand:  Exploring Google Cloud & Microsoft Azure
+- :rocket: Always ready to collaborate for Dev Experiments
 - 💼 any freelance work? do reach, [email](mailto:amansingh.afk@gmail.com) :)
 - 💬 ask me about anything, i am happy to help;